kaimibk/NAC/README.md

 - **[testing](Notebooks/testing.ipynb)**

 ## Scripts
-Where the optimized analyzes from Notebooks will be located.
+Where the optimized analyzes from Notebooks will eventually be located.